NVIDIA-Omniverse/extension-contest/README.md

 * [CSV Reader Sample](https://github.com/NVIDIA-Omniverse/kit-extension-sample-csv-reader) - Learn how to populate a scene using data from a CSV file

 **Scene Modifier, Manipulator Tool Samples**
-* [Viewport Info & Manipulator Samples](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene) - A collection of samples demonstrating how to render additional metadata and create customer manipluators within the Omniverse viewport
+* [Viewport Info & Manipulator Samples](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene) - A collection of samples demonstrating how to render additional metadata and create custom manipluators within the Omniverse viewport
 * [Viewport Reticle Sample](https://github.com/NVIDIA-Omniverse/kit-extension-sample-reticle) - Use `omni.scene.ui` to draw GUI reticles & compositions within the Omniverse viewport

 **Styling Samples**